basecamp/handbook/01-37signals-is-you.md

+---
+chapter: 1
+chapter-title: "37signals Is You"
+title: "37signals Is You | 37signals Employee Handbook"
+---

 # 37signals Is You

 Everyone working at 37signals represents 37signals.
 When a customer gets a response from Merissa on support, Merissa is 37signals.
 When a customer reads a tweet by Eron that our systems are down, Eron is 37signals.
 In those situations, all the other stuff we do to cultivate our best image is secondary.
 What’s right in front of someone in a time of need is what they’ll remember.